 In case a particular App is using excessive battery life, you can either remove the App (in case it is not important) or you can disable the app from running in the background.

-Social Media Apps like Facebook and Snapchat are known to be constantly busy in background activities, leading to excessive battery usage by these Apps.
+Social Media Apps like Facebook and Snapchat are known to be constantly busy in background activities, leading to excessive battery usage.

 You can limit the impact of such Apps on the battery of your Android Phone by disabling background activities for these Apps.